costineesti/about-me/content/notes/rodrigues.md

 Sources: [1](https://www.youtube.com/watch?v=-TUTqVOGSa8&list=PLbMVogVj5nJSyt80VRXYC-YrAvQuUb6dh&index=15) [2](https://en.wikipedia.org/wiki/Rodrigues%27_rotation_formula) [3](https://stevengong.co/notes/Axis-Angle-Representation)

 I stumbled upon this when checking my [[camera calibration]].
 I could see that depending on the angle of the camera upon the X axis, a stationary ArUco mark would fluctuate a lot on it's Z-axis position.
-This is related to [[camera backward projection]].
+This is related to [[camera backward projection]], [[seaclear|SeaClear]].

 The issue was fixed through Rodrigues' Rotation Formula in opencv: